- What’s Miracle Wand?

 The other one is simply, how long do you need it to be?

 If you have furniture that’s in the way, or if you’re short (Vertically challenged?
-Fun sized?), then you might want to use the full four feet of the wand.
+Fun sized?), then you might want to use a full four-foot dowel.
 Most ceilings are 8 feet high, and some are 9, so either way your Miracle Wand will be almost halfway to the ceiling.
 That’s plenty long enough!

 If you only need a foot or two, dowels cut easily with a coping saw.